Ruderali/EncodedCommandTools/readme.md

 Convert-EncodedCommandToPs1File -EncodedCommand "dwByAGkAdABlAC0AaABvAHMAdAAgACIAQgBpAHIAZABzAGEAcgBlAG4AdAByAGUAYQBsACIA" -Path "C:\Scripts\MyDecodedScript.ps1"
 ```

-## License

-This module is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

 ## Contributions

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.

 ## Contact

-For any questions or support, please reach out to [Your Contact Information].
+For any questions or support, please reach out to brookerowan@gmail.com.

 ---